mehranghoorbani/soft-computing/README.md

-# soft-computing
+# Soft Computing
+Hello dear visitor
-This repository created for soft computin lesson in school of civil faculty in Iran University of Science &amp; Technology from
+This repository created for soft computing lesson in school of civil engineering faculty in Iran University of Science & Technology
+Special thank for my teacher Prof.Dr.
+M.Ilchi